MoinDalvs/A_Guide_for_Actuarial_Science/README.md

 Like with aggregate stop loss policies, a specific stop loss policy has a specific deductible.
 There are a number of factors involved in setting this number.
 Some self-funded plans have a specific deductible of $50,000, while others have a $1 million deductible.
 Somewhere around $200,000 to $300,000 is a pretty typical range.
 The self-insured employer is responsible for individual claims that fall below the deductible.
 For claims above the deductible, the employer pays upfront and the stop loss carrier reimburses any portion exceeding that threshold.
 Specific claims may be reimbursed as soon as the individual’s deductible has been met.

+#### Making the Right Choice For You
+It’s common for self-insured companies that buy stop loss coverage to choose both aggregate and specific policies.
+Few companies, outside of major corporations, have adequate resources to absorb whatever claims their members incur.
+And again, having both specific and aggregate stop loss policies is really useful for projecting costs, so this is a kind of protection that most self-insured employers want.
+Sometimes employers opt for just specific coverage, or just aggregate coverage, depending on their needs and circumstances.

+Just as aggregate and specific deductibles vary widely based on the employer’s needs, so do stop loss premiums.
+It’s tough to predict exactly what you’ll pay for your policy until you’ve sat down and worked through the options with a plan administrator.
+Your company’s risk tolerance will play a big role in what you pay for premiums.
+But if your company already has a budget established you may be able to tailor your plan to meet that budget, without compromising the quality of healthcare your employees receive.
+Remember, one of the prime benefits of self-funding is that it lets the employer trim waste and pay only for the services its employees receive.

 ### Deductibles

 #### Aggregating Specific Deductible

+An aggregate deductible is the limit deductible a policyholder would be required to pay on claims during a given period of time.
+Aggregate deductibles are most likely to be features of product liability policies or policies that might result in a large number of claims during a certain time period.

+##### How an Aggregate Deductible Works
+The draw of an aggregate deductible policy feature is that it puts a cap on the amount the insured has to pay.
+Manufacturers purchase product liability insurance to protect themselves from claims resulting from damages caused by their products.
+It is especially valuable for products that can cause significant damages if not manufactured correctly, such as medicines and automobiles, and with products that are sold in high volumes, such as toys.

+While policyholders may have product liability insurance batch clauses, not all states will allow the policyholder to treat all claims as if they were part of the same occurrence.
+If each claim is considered independent, then the policyholder will have to pay the deductible for each claim, even if the deductible is greater than the claim amount.
+This essentially creates a situation in which the policyholder is not insured.

 ##### What It Is
 With this feature, employers pay reduced stop-loss premiums in exchange for taking on more risk of a set dollar